zwisler-a/uni-project/README.md

 # Git Report

-I created a this little tool with the gitlab api to generate reports based on a given milestone.
+The Git Report tool uses the gitlab api to generate reports based on a given milestone.
 It needs a
 [personal access token](https://git.informatik.uni-leipzig.de/profile/personal_access_tokens)
 with api level access which is then stored locally on your browser and